-The current members of the Audit Committee are Mr. Kislak (Chairman), Mr. Murin and Mr. Robert Salcetti who will have served as a director since the completion of our IPO in October 2013 but has declined to stand for re-election at the Annual Meeting.
-If Ms. Lowrie is elected at the Annual Meeting, Ms. Lowrie is expected to become a member of the Audit Committee upon her election.
-Each of these current and prospective current and prospective members has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-In addition, each of these current and prospective members meets the financial literacy requirements for audit committee membership under the NYSE's rules and the rules and regulations of the SEC.
-Our Board has determined that Mr. Kislak is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K. No current or prospective member of the Audit Committee serves on the audit committee of more than three public companies.
+The members of the Audit Committee are Mr. Kislak (Chairman), Mr. Murin and Ms. Lowrie.
+Each of these members has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+In addition, each of these members meets the financial literacy requirements for audit committee membership under the NYSE's rules and the rules and regulations of the SEC.
+Our Board has determined that Mr. Kislak is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.

-The Audit Committee held six meetings in 2013.
+The Audit Committee held seven meetings in 2015.
 The primary purpose of the Audit Committee is to assist our Board in fulfilling its oversight responsibility relating to: (i) the integrity of the company's financial statements and financial reporting process, our systems of internal accounting and financial controls and other financial information we provide; (ii) the performance of the internal audit services function; (iii) the annual independent audit of our financial statements, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (iv) our compliance with legal and regulatory requirements, including our disclosure controls and procedures; and (v) the evaluation of risk assessment and risk management policies.